Building Project

 Alternatively, you can get in touch and give directly via bank transfer (includes small fee, not tax-efficient).

-• We are working towards a completion date around Easter 2026.
+We are working towards completing early summer 2026.